dineshk47/pharmoris/DOCS.md

 - PostgreSQL must run with the `pgvector` extension installed (or use an image such as `ankane/pgvector`).
 The app attempts to create the extension at startup, but the database container must allow creating extensions.
 - Celery worker and Redis must be started for background processing to work reliably.
 If unavailable, embedding computation falls back to a synchronous attempt and/or documents may have NULL embeddings.
 - Some DB drivers require the vector to be updated via an explicit SQL cast (`:emb::vector`).
-The code uses a safe insert-then-UPDATE approach and includes `scripts/fill_embeddings.py` to backfill missing embeddings.
+The code uses a safe insert-then-UPDATE approach and includes `app.utils.scripts.fill_embeddings` to backfill missing embeddings.

 Repository Structure (high-level)
 --------------------------------